MelvinBrem/.raspi-dotfiles/readme.md

 ## Dotfiles for office raspies

 ### Requirements

 - Raspberry Pi 3B (other versions not tested)
-- 1Gb of free memory for swapfile
+- 1Gb of free storage for swapfile allocation

 ### Raspi setup and installation